priyansh0312/Predicting-Energy-output-with-Regression/README.md

 # Predicting Productivity of Garment Employees
 ## Description

-Predicting the actual productivity of Garment Employees using Scikit-Learn and Seaborn.
-Regression models - Multiple Linear Regeression, Polynomial Linear Regression with 2 degrees, Random Forest Regression and Support Vector Regression, were trained over 7 selected features from the Sequential Feature Selector.
+Predicting the energy output of the engine using Scikit-Learn and Seaborn.
+Regression models - Multiple Linear Regeression, Polynomial Linear Regression with 4 degrees, Random Forest Regression and Support Vector Regression, were trained over the features.
+Random Forests outperforms all the other models with an R2 score of 0.961